Discover/A1 Trading API

 "fields": {

-"pairs": "array of sentiment objects with pair, long_percentage, short_percentage, signal",
+"pairs": "array of sentiment objects each containing pair name, long_percentage, short_percentage, and signal",

 },